-Andy McKenzie was hired as the Assumption Football Coach in February of 2018 and brings over 20 years of collegiate playing and coaching experience, including more than 10 years spent at the Division I FCS level.
+Andy McKenzie enters his second season at Assumption after leading the program to a 6-4 record in 2018, his first year at the helm.
+McKenzie has over 20 years of collegiate playing and coaching experience, including more than 10 years at the Division I FCS level.

 McKenzie's most recently coached at The College of Holy Cross as a member of the staff from 2008-2015, where he served as the offensive coordinator and quarterbacks throughout his tenure there.
 He oversaw an offense which averaged over 20 points per game in each of his four seasons as the offensive coordinator, while coaching quarterback Peter Pujals to Patriot League Rookie of the Year honors in 2014, when he ranked second in the Patriot League in passing yards (2,261), and touchdowns (19).

 As the quarterbacks coach, he was instrumental in the development of 2008 and 2009 Patriot League Offensive Player of the Year Dominic Randolph.
 Randolph led the nation in total offense (4,256) as a senior in 2009 as well as touchdowns responsible for (41), while ranking second nationally in passing touchdowns (34).
 He was an AP Second-Team All-American as well as a finalist for the Walter Payton Award, given to the top FCS player in the nation, while leading the team to a 2009 Patriot League Championship, NCAA Tournament appearance and a top-20 national ranking.